rickrain/k8s-volumes/README.md

 ### Summary

 In this tutorial, you learned how an [azureDisk volume](https://kubernetes.io/docs/concepts/storage/volumes/#azuredisk) can be used to provide storage at the node level.
 As a result, you were able to observe that when a pod is deleted, data that was previously written to the volume is not lost.
 You also observed a limitation with this kind of volume, which is, it can only be attached to a single node at a time.
 This is by design.
-However, there is a way enable simultaneous RW access to a volume from multiple nodes.
+However, there is a way to enable simultaneous RW access to a volume from multiple nodes.
 You will learn how to do that in the next tutorial.

 ## Tutorial: Shared Storage (static)
 _(10 minutes)_